 Katherine Hurst, DPhil in Surgical Sciences

-Currently in her first year of her DPhil at the Nuffield Department of Surgical Sciences (NDS) and a member of Wolfson College, Katie is working towards the crucial understanding of biomarkers within the plaques of peripheral vascular disease.
+Currently in her final year of her DPhil at the Nuffield Department of Surgical Sciences (NDS) and a member of Wolfson College, Katie is working towards the crucial understanding of biomarkers within the plaques of peripheral vascular disease.
 She has been awarded the highly competitive and newly launched Oxford-Wolfson-Marriott-Patel Graduate Scholarship.

 "Having worked within the Nuffield Department of Surgical Sciences as an Academic Foundation doctor, Clinical Fellow and DPhil student, I have developed fantastic working relationships with my seniors and they have willingly supported my academic progress.
 Under the mentorship of Professor Ashok Handa, and the support of Professor Freddie Hamdy, I have learnt key skills in pursuing an academic surgical career and more importantly how to balance both clinical and academic medicine.